 Architecture of Konark Sun Temple

-The temple is also called as “Black Pagoda” by the sailors and it served as a navigation reference for them.
-It is a major pilgrimage site for Hindus, who gather here every year for the Chandrabhaga Mela ( a fair) around the month of February.
-Konark Sun Temple wheel is depicted on the reverse side of the Indian currency note of Rs.
+Not only this temple known as “Black Pagoda” but also In ancient days the temple was helping sailors for navigation.
+It is a major pilgrimage site for Hindus and who gather here every year for the Chandrabhaga Mela ( a fair) on the month of February.
+Finally Konark Sun Temple wheel depicts on the reverse side of the Indian currency note of Rs.
 10 to signify its importance to Indian cultural heritage.

 How to Reach Konark

-Air: Bhubaneswar is the nearest airport – 65 kms.
-Indian Airlines has flights from Delhi, Kolkota, Visakhapatnam, Raipur, Hyderabad, Chennai and Mumbai
+Firstly Bhubaneswar is the nearest airport – 65 kms.
+Indian Airlines has flights from Delhi, Kolkota, Visakhapatnam, Raipur, Hyderabad and Chennai and Mumbai